'Indian-Summer' Seabuckthorn Seed

 Native Range: Europe and Asia

-Seed Source: Seabuckthorn shelterbelt, near Indian Head Saskatchewan.
+Seed Source: Seed production orchard near Indian Head, Saskatchewan.

 Height and Spread: 4m x 2m (10 years)

 Overview: A wonderful plant recognized by many as one of the most nutritional berries in the plant kingdom.
-It is a nitrogen fixer, extremely hardy and adapted to low quality, droughty soils.
+A nitrogen fixer, the 'Indian -Summer' seed strain is extremely hardy and adapted to low quality, droughty soils.
 Seeds produce a mixture of male and female plants.

 Fruits: An orange drupe-like achene 3 to 6mm long.
 Berries remain on shrubs over winter.